paypal/skipto/README.md

 * Popup tooltip shows accesskey to open menu when button on hover or focus.
 * Popup tooltip is only displayed when a known accesskey is supported by the browser and device operating system.
 * Popup tooltip supports high contrast operating system settings.
-* Actions are disabled by default, but user request.
+* Action menu items are disabled by default.
-* M of N is disabled by default.
+* M of N items in landmark orheading list is disabled by default.

 ### Version 4.0.3
 * Fixed bug in using role description as a class name for menuitem